Shailu4u/ng-masonry-grid/README.md

   if (this._masonry) {
     this._masonry.removeAllItems()
         .subscribe( (items: MasonryGridItem) => {
-            // remove all item from the list this.masonryItems = [];
+            // remove all items from the list this.masonryItems = [];
         });
   }